mteterycz/mteterycz.github.io/lab1/tiobe-list/Fortran.md

 4. **Strong Support for Arrays**: Fortran has built-in support for multi-dimensional arrays and array operations, which simplifies the coding of mathematical models and simulations.

-5. **Portability**: Fortran code can be compiled on various platforms with minimal changes, making it a portable choice for scientific computing.
+5. **Portability**: Fortran code can be compiled and run on various platforms with minimal changes, making it a portable choice for scientific computing.

 ### Minuses of Fortran: